tailhook/ciruela/doc/protocols/sync.rst

 ----------------------

-First ciruela resolves ``cluster.example.org`` and chooses a random sample of up to **three** individual IP addresses to connect to.
+First ciruela resolves ``cluster.example.org`` and chooses a random sample of up to **three** [1] individual IP addresses to connect to.

-For each connection ciruela sends :ref:`AppendDir` or :ref:`ReplaceDir` request.
+On each direct connection client firstly sends :ref:`PublishImage` then either :ref:`AppendDir` or :ref:`ReplaceDir` request.
 Upon receiving request ciruela (daemon) does the following things:

 1. Checks if this directory is configured on this server
 2. Checks whether path exists and it's id matches request,